The North Face Single-Track Hayasa

 Goldilocks approached the Big Bad Wolf.
 "Oh my, Goldilocks," the Wolf crooned.
 "What fast shoes you have on."
 Goldilocks looked down at her The North Face Women's Single-Track Hayasa II Trail Running Shoes, and responded, "you know it, Granny.
 I'm outta here."
 And with that, Goldilocks took off, flying through the woods in her ultralight Hayasa II trail runners.
 Goldilocks had no concerns about durability, cushioning or support, since the Hayasa II showcases The North Face's Cradle technology and Pebex foam technology.
 Designed as ultralight and ultra-tough trail runners, the Hayasa II will keep you, and Goldilocks, moving quickly through the woods.

+On Sale.
 Free Shipping.
-The North Face Women's Single-Track Hayasa II DECENT FEATURES of The North Face Women's Single-Track Hayasa II Upper: No-sew, seamless, lightweight and minimal upper for superior comfort Breathable mesh TPU-welded support overlays 3M reflective tape on upper for visibility Perforated EVA Northotic footbed CRADLE technology for proper foot positioning 15 mm/7 mm heel/forefoot heights Compression-molded EVA midsole with Pebax foam inserts in forefoot and heel for cushioning with less weight Blown rubber forefoot pods for lightweight durability Tenacious Grip rubber on perimeter lugs for traction The SPECS of The North Face Women's Single-Track Hayasa II Approx Weight: 1/2 pair: 7.6 oz / 215 g, pair: 15 oz / 425 g This product can only be shipped within the United States.
+The North Face Women's Single-Track Hayasa II FEATURES of The North Face Women's Single-Track Hayasa II Upper: FlashDry collar lining wicks away sweat to keep you dry and reduces risk of getting blisters Track-spike-inspired upper Breathable mesh Suede support overlays 3M reflective tape for visibility Cradle technology for proper foot positioning Bottom: 15 mm/7 mm heel/forefoot EVA under foot Compression-molded EVA midsole with Pebax foam inserts in forefoot and heel for cushioning with less weight Blown rubber forefoot pods for lightweight durability Tenacious Grip rubber outsole on perimeter lugs for durability and traction SPECIFICATIONS of The North Face Women's Single-Track Hayasa II Approx Weight: 1/2 per pair: 7.2 oz / 204 g, pair: 14.4 oz / 408 g This product can only be shipped within the United States.
 Please don't hate us.

 The North Face Single Track Hayasa is a lightweight running shoe with great traction, stability and cushion for going the ultra-distance.
 Guided by the Japanese word for "speed," The North Face's designers created these ultralight running shoes in collaboration with a world-renowned athlete and TNF ultra-runner, Tsuyoshi Kaburaki.
 Enabling you to feel the trail closely, these shoes provide comfort, support and protection.
 A neutral, low-profile midsole allows a natural stride turnover.
 UPPER: Lightweight, minimal upper construction.
 TPU-welded support overlays.
 Welded C-Delta metatarsal fit system.
 Lightly protective toe cap.
 BOTTOM: TPU and EVA CRADLE heel cushioning and stability technology.
 18 mm/8 mm heel/forefoot.
 Dual-density, compression-molded EVA midsole.
 Blown rubber forefoot.
 High-abrasion rubber heel.
 TPU Snake Plate forefoot protection.
 Run further, faster and more comfortably in the Single Track Hayasa trail runners from The North Face.
 Color: High Rise Grey/Ion Blue.
 Approx Weight Per Pair: 14.4 oz (412 g) (based on Women's 7)